Edward I of England: Administration and the law

 Soon after assuming the throne, Edward set about restoring order and re-establishing royal authority after the troubled reign of his father.
 To accomplish this, he immediately ordered an extensive change of administrative personnel.
 The most important of these was the designation of Robert Burnell as chancellor in 1274, a man who would remain in the post until 1292 as one of the King's closest associates.
 The same year as Burnell's appointment, Edward replaced most local officials, such as the escheators and sheriffs.
 This last measure was taken in preparation for an extensive inquest covering all of England, that would hear complaints about abuse of power by royal officers.
 The second purpose of the inquest was to establish what land and rights the Crown had lost during the reign of Henry III.

-The inquest produced a set of the census documents called the Hundred Rolls.
+The inquest produced a set of census documents called the Hundred Rolls.
 These have been likened to the 11th-century Domesday Book, and they formed the basis for the later legal inquiries called the Quo warranto proceedings.
 The purpose of these inquiries was to establish by what warrant (Quo warranto) liberties were held.
-If the defendant could not produce a royal licence to prove the grant of the liberty, then it was the Crown's opinion – based on the writings of the influential thirteenth-century legal scholar Henry de Bracton – that the liberty should revert to the King.
+If the defendant could not produce a royal licence to prove the grant of the liberty, then it was the Crown's opinion – based on the writings of the influential 13th-century legal scholar Henry de Bracton – that the liberty should revert to the King.
 Both the Statute of Westminster 1275 and Statute of Westminster 1285 codified the existing law in England.
 By enacting the Statute of Gloucester in 1278 the King challenged baronial rights through a revival of the system of general eyres (royal justices to go on tour throughout the land) and through a significant increase in the number of pleas of quo warranto to be heard by such eyres.